 Lenders will principally be looking for answers to two questions in the accounts.

-- Firstly, do you make enough profit to support the repayments on the amount you are looking to borrow (even if interest rates increase dramatically over the coming years), and;
+- Do you make enough profit to support the repayments on the amount you are looking to borrow (even if interest rates increase dramatically over the coming years), and;

-- secondly, is the level of profit you make consistent or erratic.
+- Is the level of profit you make consistent or erratic.

 Mortgage lenders do not like risk when lending money.
 If your accounts show that profits have been up and down over the last few years, it could be perceived that there is a reasonable chance that you won’t be able to afford the mortgage repayments.